AtomLens app icon

 CDKSwiftNativePort (Swift-native CDK-derived implementation) Parsing, depiction logic, identifier generation, and molecular property calculations.
 LGPL-2.1-or-later

-Swift package used by AtomLens: CDKSwiftNativePort on GitHub
+The Swift package used by AtomLens: https://github.com/SaschaLosko/CDKSwiftNativePort

-1. Willighagen et al. (2017), The Chemistry Development Kit (CDK) v2.0: atom typing, depiction, molecular formulas, and substructure searching. doi:10.1186/s13321-017-0220-4
+1. Willighagen et al. The Chemistry Development Kit (CDK) v2.0: atom typing, depiction, molecular formulas, and substructure searching.
+J. Cheminform.
+2017; 9(3), doi:10.1186/s13321-017-0220-4

-2. May and Steinbeck (2014), Efficient ring perception for the Chemistry Development Kit. doi:10.1186/1758-2946-6-3
+2. May and Steinbeck.
+Efficient ring perception for the Chemistry Development Kit.
+J. Cheminform.
+2014, doi:10.1186/1758-2946-6-3

-3. Steinbeck et al. (2006), Recent Developments of the Chemistry Development Kit (CDK) - An Open-Source Java Library for Chemo- and Bioinformatics. doi:10.2174/138161206777585274
+3. Steinbeck et al. Recent Developments of the Chemistry Development Kit (CDK) - An Open-Source Java Library for Chemo- and Bioinformatics.
+Curr.
+Pharm.
+Des.
+2006; 12(17):2111-2120, doi:10.2174/138161206777585274

-4. Steinbeck et al. (2003), The Chemistry Development Kit (CDK): An Open-Source Java Library for Chemo- and Bioinformatics. doi:10.1021/ci025584y
+4. Steinbeck et al. The Chemistry Development Kit (CDK): An Open-Source Java Library for Chemo- and Bioinformatics.
+J. Chem.
+Inf.
+Comput.
+Sci.
+2003 Mar-Apr; 43(2):493-500, doi:10.1021/ci025584y

 Privacy Notice